Humans Being: Reception

-Billboard praised the "tasty riffs and vocal acrobatics" of the song, but allmusic described it as "one of Van Halen's worst tracks", panning its inclusion on Best of Volume I. Chuck Klosterman of Vulture.com ranked it the 15th-best Van Halen song.

-The song reached #1 on the Billboard Mainstream Rock Tracks chart for two weeks, becoming their 11th chart-topper.
+Billboard praised the "tasty riffs and vocal acrobatics" of the song, but AllMusic described it as "one of Van Halen's worst tracks", panning its inclusion on Best of Volume I. Chuck Klosterman of Vulture.com ranked it the 15th-best Van Halen song.
+The song reached number one on the US Billboard Mainstream Rock Tracks chart for two weeks, becoming the band's 11th chart-topper.
 It won a 1996 Metal Edge Readers' Choice Award for "Best Song from a Movie Soundtrack."